adamorlowskipoland/30-day-js-challenge/README.md

 keyboard drum kit

 I started a challenge for making a small web app every day for 30 days.
-This was the first challenge.
+This was the first task.